JaihsonK/DGL/README.md

 ## How does DGL work?

-DGL works by organizing sprites (or objects) into levels and layers, rendering everything into the *final image* and displaying this final image to to screen.
+DGL works by organizing sprites and entities (groups of sprites that collectively make a single object) into layers, rendering everything into the *final image* and displaying this final image to to screen.

 ### Sprites